 Cesar Chavez Street and Congress Avenue

 A recreation of the iconic Banksy mural “Girl with Balloon” can be found in Austin.
-The recreation is on the wall of The LINE Austin Hotel at the intersection of Cesar Chavez Street and Congress Avenue.
+This famous masterpiece by Banksy depicting a girl losing her balloon is also called There Is Always Hope or Balloon Girl or Girl and Balloon.
+The recreation can be found on the wall of The LINE Austin Hotel at the intersection of Cesar Chavez Street and Congress Avenue.

 SPREAD THE LOVE AUSTIN WAY